 - Marketing Mentor Podcast From the website: "Ilise Benun (@ilisebenun) interviews her clients and other successful creative professionals about what’s working when it comes to the latest marketing tools and pricing strategies."

 - Write the Docs Podcast From the website: "WTD Podcasts contains both podcasts recorded by members of the Write the Docs community and meetup recordings from any WTD meetup that wants to contribute.
 Both podcasts and recordings focus on topics related to software documentation and technical writing."

 - Leading in English From the website: "Challenges Of International Professionals - The co-authors of Leading In English address the challenges that professionals face at the crossroads of business, language and culture."

 - Rethink From the website: "We chat with interesting professionals who are rethinking how they approach business strategy and innovation, modern marketing, sales, and more.
 Listen to get insightful, actionable tips."

-- NEW Podcasts for founders and startups In this German article, Daniel Hüfner (@hexitus) from @t3n introduces four German and five English podcasts for founders and startups.
+- Podcasts for founders and startups In this German article, Daniel Hüfner (@hexitus) from @t3n introduces four German and five English podcasts for founders and startups.
 Topics include marketing, technology, entrepreneurship, strategies and many more.

 - Do you have other podcasts to share?
 Please click here to send me the links.